JimvandeVen/frontend-applications/README.md

 * Various javasript functions: Some of these functions I knew of others i did not.
 For each function shown here this was the first tim I actually used them. `map()` creates a new array filled with return value of the function you added to map. `reduce()` Adds up the contents of an array, they must be numbers. `slice` Soft copies the contents of an array from a certain index until a certain index.

+## Process
+I decided, after getting the assignment and knowing which framework I was going to use, the first thing I wanted to do was understanding enough about the framework so I could start programming.
+It took me about two days to be confident enough to start.
+I knew beforehand the hardest part about this assignment would be writing decent logic, and using the framework, in such a way that it would produce te sought after results.
+Thats why I started on this first.

+First I had to know what structure my form, the most important part of the user experience, should have.
+I decided upon a dropdown selector structure.
+Then I started to think that it would be a nice addition to render the form dynamicaly from de data provided.
+For this I needed Javascrip classes and well-structured data.
+This took me another two days, the first week was allready over.

+The next piece of logic I wanted to write was the calculation of the percentage from the data that was put into the form.
+This was quite a headscratcher but i persevered and figured it out!
+And then there were percentages.
+I now decided the application I had been working on, and thus looking at, was in dire need of a visual makover.
+Time to start on CSS.
+These together took me another two days.

+Now I felt like made exactly the same application that Arjan de Jager.
+I had to add something extra.
+The insights we gained from talking to the social workers provided something extra.
+One of those insights was seeing what the best and worst characteristics are in the childs family.
+This way the social workers can take those chracteristics and work with the family on those characteristics.
+I decided I wanted this in my application.
 ## Commands
 Command                | Description                                      |
 -----------------------|--------------------------------------------------|